jodygarnett/core-maven-repo/README.md

 This maven respository is not intended for direct use, it was setup for GeoNetwork 2.10 and use as a submodule via a local file reference.

-If you find an older codebase such as GeoNetwork 3.0.x please update you `~/.m2/settings.xml` to mirror `core-maven-repo`:
+If you find a codebase (such as GeoNetwork 3.0.x) with direct use please update `~/.m2/settings.xml` to mirror `core-maven-repo`:
 ```
 <mirrors>
   </mirror><mirror>